ayushaks999/Report_Generator/README.md

 * Produces polished executive reports with inline visualizations, PDF/HTML exports, and delivers via **HTML email** and **Telegram**.
 * Built for reliability: timezone-aware scheduling, safe truncation, detailed retrieval traces for explainability, model fallbacks and robust logging for production debugging.

-This README is designed to make the engineering depth and production mindset immediately visible to reviewers and hiring managers.

 ---